ibm-cloud-docs/log-analysis/core/data-security.md

 ### Platform logs
 {: #data-collection-platform}

-Log data from {{site.data.keyword.cloud_notm}} services, Cloud Foundry (CF) framework, and CF applications is collected automatically and available for analysis through the web UI.
+Log data from {{site.data.keyword.cloud_notm}} services is collected automatically and available for analysis through the web UI.
 This data is collected and forwarded to the **platform logs instance** in the location where the service is available.
 [Learn more about the services that send logs to the platform service logs instance](/docs/log-analysis?topic=log-analysis-cloud_services).

 ### Logging agent
 {: #data-collection-agent}